theprogrammingguy/theprogrammingguy.github.io/source/_posts/2015-03-04-do-it-wrong.markdown

 If you want to create a good game, but don't feel confident in your skills, create a bad one!
 Create ten bad games!
 Create a worstest game ever!
 It will be an incredibly useful experience.

-Remember, at some moments of your learning process it's more helpful to *start doing* that to *keep studying*.
+Remember, at some moments of your learning process it's more helpful to *start doing* than to *keep studying*.

 That was a programming trivia for today.